 Student objects, so the expression

 false.
-In order to compare two objects based on their fields, rather than their memory references, we need to define our own
+In order to compare two objects based on their properties, rather than their memory references, we need to define our own

 The difference between the comparison carried out by the default